zhaolongkzz/gym_gazebo_kinetic/README.md

 ```

 **A4**: `conda install protobuf=3.5.2` in conda, here I recommand that version 2.6 is better for ubuntu16.04, so run all of the code in 2.6, please.
+Note that compile all the package with `catkin_make` without conda env, i.e. commenting the lines about conda.
+And after all the packages is compiled well, then open a new ternimal, and uncomment conda env, run `python circuit2_turtlebot_lidar_qlearn.py`

 * * *